z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/intro/about_statistics.md

 -   The `gp_autostats_mode` configuration parameter controls automatic statistics collection behavior outside of functions and is set to `on_no_stats` by default.
 -   The `gp_autostats_mode_in_functions` parameter controls the behavior when table operations are performed within a procedural language function and is set to `none` by default.

 With the `on_change` mode, `ANALYZE` is triggered only if the number of rows affected exceeds the threshold defined by the `gp_autostats_on_change_threshold` configuration parameter.
-The default value for this parameter is a very high value, 2147483647, which effectively disables automatic statistics collection; you must set the threshold to a lower number to enable it.
+The default value for this parameter is a very high value, 2147483647, which effectively deactivates automatic statistics collection; you must set the threshold to a lower number to enable it.
 The `on_change` mode could trigger large, unexpected analyze operations that could disrupt the system, so it is not recommended to set it globally.
 It could be useful in a session, for example to automatically analyze a table following a load.

-To disable automatic statistics collection outside of functions, set the `gp_autostats_mode` parameter to `none`:
+To deactivate automatic statistics collection outside of functions, set the `gp_autostats_mode` parameter to `none`:

 ```
 gpconfigure -c gp_autostats_mode -v none